LucaCanali/PerfSheet.js/README.md

 - Additional customization provide pre-configured starter charts and a basic interface to load data from CSV files.
 - A set of SQL scripts to extract performance metrics of interest from Oracle AWR tables into CSV files.
 - A few example data files come with the tool, to help first-time users.

+Notes:
+- Multiple DBIDs
+    - You will need to do some (simple) updates if your AWR repository has multiple DBIDs (I typically work with only 1 DB per AWR repository).
+      If you look at the scripts you will find commented out "--ss.dbid, --uncomment if you have multiple dbid in your AWR"
+- PDBs
+    - Oracle container databases are currently not supported, it's a matter of improving the scripts and is in the TODO list.

 References and acknowledgements